 This is it?

+The aim of this page is not to be 100 % correct, but it should help you to use these logos as rightly as possible.
 To be honest, myself, I did some mistakes mentioned above, ironically with GLYPHICONS Social set (which was the predecessor of this page), that’s one of the reasons this page exists, to replace this set.

 If you've read this far, you may be a little depressed.
 You do not have to be.
 If you are ever in doubt when using logos or icons of well-known brands, use common sense, read at least briefly each logo guidelines and if you don’t completely ignore the basic rules above, it should be ok.